Qbxs/master-thesis/Roadmap.md

 ## 1 Minimum Viable Product

   - Syntax for `class` and `instance` declarations
-  - Implement constraint solver
+  - Implement basic constraint solver
   - Implement evaluation

+## 2 Considerations for Type Class Coherence

+For any type T there may be at most one instance so that (Class T) can be derived.

-## 2 Resolving Constraints with Subtyping
+## 3 Resolving Constraints with Subtyping

 Given